slatedocs/slate/source/includes/_usecases.md

 ## Connected Applications
-Connected Applications means the possibility to embed TransferWise product into your own application so that your customers will enjoy the benefits of transparent and low cost international transfers or for example automatically downloading their account statements to your accounting software.

-Unfortunately today we have capacity to support only few such integrations.
-We are working on making this feature available for everyone.

-Please contact bizdev@transferwise.com for more info.
+Connected Applications gives you the ability to let users connect their TransferWise accounts to your product.
+Whether it’s automated reconciliation for customers in accounting software, pushing customer’s payroll runs straight into TransferWise or building on our borderless account functionality.
+Unfortunately this functionality isn’t generally available yet but we are working to open it to everyone.
+To discuss your use case please contact contact bizdev@transferwise.com for more info.